UPDATE: Fire in Idaho Falls causes $300,000 worth of damage, but no injuries - East Idaho News

 A large plume of heavy black smoke could be seen from a distance.

-Officials report that there wasn’t anyone inside the shop when the fire started.
-There were no injuries to civilians, firefighters or the animals located on the property.
+Officials say no one was inside the shop when the fire started.
+There were no injuries to civilians, firefighters or animals.

 The cause of the fire is unknown at this time and is under investigation by IFFD’s Fire Prevention and Investigation Division.